dbalsom/martypc/README.md

 * ### Video Devices:
     * **CGA** - A dynamic, cycle-or-character clocked implementation of the IBM CGA including the Motorola MC6845 CRTC controller allows MartyPC to run demanding PC demos like 8088MPH and Area5150.
 MartyPC takes a unique approach to PC video card emulation by simulating the entire display field - including overscan.
 Composite output and monitor simulation is supported, via reenigne's excellent composite conversion code (also used by DOSBox and 86Box)
     * **TGA** - A character-clocked implementation of the PCJr and Tandy Graphics Video Gate Array.
 Work in progress.
     * **MDA** - A character-clocked implementation of the IBM MDA card built on the Motorola MC6845 CRTC controller.
-An MDA adapter can be installed alongside a CGA or EGA card for multi-monitor operation.
     * **Hercules** - The MDA device optionally supports emulation of the Hercules Graphics Adapter.
     * **EGA** - A character-clocked implementation of the IBM EGA builds on the techniques used developing the CGA.
 It is structured to replicate the logical functions of each of the LSI chips on the original hardware.
 It supports redefinable fonts, vsync interrupts and per-scanline pel-panning for smooth scrolling.
     * **VGA** - IBM VGA card emulation is in development, but graphics modes such as Mode 13h and Mode X are working.

 * ### Sound Devices:
     * **PC Speaker** - Not really its own sound device, the PC speaker is driven by MartyPC's timer chip emulation.
 It can produce reasonable quality PWM audio in demos such as 8088MPH, Area5150, and Magic Mushroom.
     * **Adlib** - The original Adlib Music Synthesizer is emulated, with OPL2 emulation provided by nuked-opl3, via my [opl3-rs](https://github.com/dbalsom/opl3-rs) bidings.
 This is a bit CPU heavy, so you'll need a fast computer.
+    * **SN76489** - The 3-voice sound chip found in the Tandy 10000 model line and the IBM PCjr is emulated - with a neat debug display that provides UV meters and oscilloscope views of each channel.
+    * **Disney Sound Source** - The Disney Sound Source was an inexpensive parallel DAC with a 16-sample FIFO and volume knob.
+Not a lot of games support it, but it works well in the few titles that do.

 * ### Storage Devices:
     * **µPD765 FDC** - Currently robust enough to support both DOS and Minix operating systems.
 MartyPC uses my disk